 The Nursery is run by a qualified Teacher, a Nursery Nurse and a Teaching Assistant.
 We have up to 26 children in each session.

-In our nursery Mrs Macdonald is the class teacher Monday, Tuesday, Wednesday and Friday and Mrs Tolladay is the teacher on Thursday.
-We have a Nursery Nurse, Miss Yad and Nursery Assistants Mrs Datlen and Mrs Mirza.
+In our nursery Mrs Macdonald is the class teacher Monday, Tuesday, Wednesday and Friday and Mrs Howell is the teacher on Thursday.
+We have a Nursery Nurse, Miss Yad and Nursery Assistants Mrs Datlen and Mrs Rowe.

 We play inside and outside nursery everyday - it is important to bring clothes suitable for outdoor play so the children can explore and learn following their interests whatever the weather!
 Make sure you have a pair of wellies to leave in your box at Nursery.